 Online hate is on the rise, leading to real-world devastating effects on individuals and communities around the world.
 Hacking4Humanity is a tech and policy hackathon that offers students a new way to engage with real-world social problems that can be improved with novel technical and policy solutions.
 Any undergraduate and graduate students currently enrolled at a college or university in the Pittsburgh region can participate!
 Students compete in teams of 1-4 people in either the Policy track or the Tech track, with multiple cash prizes available in both tracks!
 Prizes will be announced closer to the event.

-View the full details of Hacking4Humanity 2025
+View the winners of Hacking4Humanity 2025 and watch the livestream recordings

 Interested in the ethics and responsible use of technology?
 Want to gain real-world experience outside of a classroom setting?
 The Carl G. Grefenstette Center for Ethics in Science, Technology, and Law is proud to offer an undergraduate scholarship program for four Duquesne University students each academic year!